Thermostat: Digital electronic thermostats

 Newer digital thermostats have no moving parts to measure temperature and instead rely on thermistors or other semiconductor devices such as a resistance thermometer (resistance temperature detector).
-Typically one or more regular batteries must be installed to operate it, although some so-called "power stealing" digital thermostats use the common 24-volt AC circuits as a power source, but will not operate on thermopile powered "millivolt" circuits used in some furnaces.
+Typically one or more regular batteries must be installed to operate it, although some so-called "power stealing" digital thermostats (operated for energy harvesting) use the common 24-volt AC circuits as a power source, but will not operate on thermopile powered "millivolt" circuits used in some furnaces.
 Each has an LCD screen showing the current temperature, and the current setting.
 Most also have a clock, and time-of-day and even day-of-week settings for the temperature, used for comfort and energy conservation.
 Some advanced models have touch screens, or the ability to work with home automation or building automation systems.

 Digital thermostats use either a relay or a semiconductor device such as triac to act as a switch to control the HVAC unit.
 Units with relays will operate millivolt systems, but often make an audible "click" noise when switching on or off.

 HVAC systems with the ability to modulate their output can be combined with thermostats that have a built-in PID controller to achieve smoother operation.
 There are also modern thermostats featuring adaptive algorithms to further improve the inertia prone system behaviour.
 For instance, setting those up so that the temperature in the morning at 7 a.m. should be 21 °C (69.8 °F), makes sure that at that time the temperature will be 21 °C (69.8 °F), where a conventional thermostat would just start working at that time.
 The algorithms decide at what time the system should be activated in order to reach the desired temperature at the desired time.
 Other thermostat used for process/industrial control where on/off control is not suitable the PID control can also makes sure that the temperature is very stable (for instance, by reducing overshoots by fine tuning PID constants for set value (SV) or maintaining temperature in a band by deploying hysteresis control.)

 Most digital thermostats in common residential use in North America and Europe are programmable thermostats, which will typically provide a 30% energy savings if left with their default programs; adjustments to these defaults may increase or reduce energy savings.
 The programmable thermostat article provides basic information on the operation, selection and installation of such a thermostat.